i frequent a message board (thebump) and came across a post this morning that made me think.

 so there i sat, in all of my 20 year old glory, mouth open- ready to ask her wtf her problem was when she looked up at me & said, in the most pitiful voice i've ever heard,

-"i am so sorry. you must think i'm the worst mother in the world, don't you?"
+"i am so sorry. you must think i'm the worst mother in the world, don't you?"and i just stopped.

 oh my God. what do you say to that?